lillymclcox-source/.github/SECURITY.md

-Thanks for helping make GitHub safe for everyone.
+I just want to live my live with access to my own power here and there and be Abel to relax Thanks for helping make GitHub safe for everyone.

 ## Security